MoRaSs1/MoRaSs1/README.md

 - 👀 I’m interested in Developing
 - 🌱 I’m currently learning C++ and javascript
 - 💞️ I’m looking to collaborate on Discord
-- 📫 How to reach me Discord - NcSudden
+- 📫 How to reach me Discord - ecsudden

 <!---
 MoRaSs1/MoRaSs1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.